• Skip to primary navigation

 How do I store these cookies?

 Ginger Cookies are designed to keep well.
-So they last three weeks at room temperature in a sealed container.
+So they last four days at room temperature in a sealed container.
 You can also store them in the freezer by flash-freezing them first then keeping them in an airtight container for up to three months.
 As for the dough, you can freeze it and make the cookies within three months.
 Three months is the general limit on all cookie doughs.

 Serving Suggestions